FORGE: Forming Semantic Identifiers for Generative Retrieval in Industrial Datasets: Experiments

 \section{Experiments}

-In this section, we conduct experiments on our proposed datasets across three consecutive stages (S1, S2, and S3).
+In this section, we conduct experiments on both the Amazon dataset and our proposed AL-GR datasets with three consecutive stages (S1, S2, and S3).
 For validation, we sample data from the day following each stage.
-By default, we employ RQ-VAE for SID generation and Qwen2.5-0.5B for generative retrieval.
-The goal of these experiments is to address the following research questions: \begin{itemize}[left=0pt, itemindent=0pt, align=left] \item \textbf{RQ1:} What generation strategies of SIDs are beneficial for downstream generative retrieval in terms of the hitrate? \item \textbf{RQ2:} In addition to the performance of GR accessed after time-consuming iteration, what evaluation criteria can be used to judge the quality of the SIDs more conveniently? \item \textbf{RQ3:} How is the generalization of SID optimization strategies proposed in this paper? \item \textbf{RQ4:} In practice, once a better SID configuration is identified offline in applications, how can it be deployed online to achieve fast convergence and obtain an effective observation? \end{itemize}
+By default, we employ RQ-VAE for SID construction and Qwen2.5-0.5B for generative retrieval.
+The goal of these experiments is to address the following research questions: \begin{itemize}[left=0pt, itemindent=0pt, align=left] \item \textbf{RQ1:} Which SID construction strategies are beneficial for downstream generative retrieval in terms of HitRate? \item \textbf{RQ2:} How effectively can our proposed metrics assess SID quality without full GR training? \item \textbf{RQ3:} How is the generalization ability of the SID construction-based insights validated in our benchmark? \end{itemize}